 Unit/Home Owner(s):

 Address:

-If rented, tenant's name (Atta solar collector system): ach copy of notice informing the owner of tenant's intent to install a
+If rented, tenant's name (Attach of solar collector system): copy of notice informing the owner of tenant's intent to install a

 Telephone (Day): Telephone (Evening):

-Description of Solar Collecto or System:
+Description of Solar Collector Sy ystem:

-ation
+Company Performing Installation n

-· Other Indicate "Other":
+Identify Installation Location: Porch □ Rear Deck □ Balcony □ Roof □ Other □ Indicate "Other":

-Date installation to be perfor med:
+Date installation to be performed l:

-Please indicate the method o f installation.
+Please indicate the method of ins

-ompliance with all ACA guidelines (which include and applicable building codes)?
-Yes □ No □
+pliance with all ACA guidelines (which include applicable building codes)?
+Yes No

-solar collector system install ays and times for which you are available to meet with us to discuss ation.
-At this meeting, you will need to provide information nonroutine installation.
-(A list of preferable days and times is
+If no, please provide three days and times for which you are available to meet with us to discuss solar collector system installation.
+At this meeting, you will need to provide information supporting the necessity for nonroutine installation.
+(A list of preferable days and times is attached.)

 systems.
-I understand that it ACA's rules for installing, maintaining, and using solar collector is my responsibility to comply with all applicable laws, rules and ollector system installation, maintenance and use.
+I understand that it is m A's rules for installing, maintaining, and using solar collector by responsibility to comply with all applicable laws, rules and etor system installation, maintenance and use.

 Signed: Date: